davidhozic/discord-advertisement-framework/docs/thesis/discord-advert-framework.rst

 It aims to eliminate the need of user presence while shilling is required.

-I got the idea to make the project from a friend, who needed a way to automatically shill his NFT project, Ada Dragons.
+I got the idea to make the project from a friend, who needed a way to automatically shill his NFT project.
 The original project was just a simple script which was about 100 lines long, but since then the project has grown into a Python_ library consisting of ~5000 lines of original code.